Skip Ribbon Commands

 • student is in relevant employment

-• principal or principal’s delegate has signed the training plan which confirms the student is enrolled in a nationally recognised qualification that can be undertaken as an SBAT.
+• principal or principal’s delegate has signed the training plan that confirms the student is enrolled in a nationally recognised course that can be undertaken as an SBAT.

 Students who undertake an apprenticeship or traineeship that does not satisfy the school-based criteria will instead be undertaking a ‘part-time apprenticeship or traineeship’.
-This type of arrangement will still provide credit for VCE/VCE VM/VPC if it is recorded on VASS as a VE2 certificate type.
+This type of arrangement still provides credit towards the VCE if it is recorded on VASS as a VE2 certificate type.

-If a student wants to transfer to a different certificate type for the same qualification (for example, from the VE1 certificate type for SIS30122 Certificate III in Sport, Aquatics and Recreation to the VE2 certificate type), the following procedure should be followed:
+If a student wants to transfer from one course to another VET course with a different certificate type (for example, from the VE1 certificate type for SIS30122 Certificate III in Sport, Aquatics and Recreation to the VE2 certificate type), the following procedure should be followed:

-1. If the student is currently enrolled in the VE1 program, they should be withdrawn from the program before enrolment in the VE2 program.
+1. If the student is currently enrolled in the VE1 course, they should be withdrawn from the course before enrolling in the VE2 course.

 2. A statement from the RTO should be obtained, listing the UoCs that the student has satisfactorily completed in the previous enrolment.

-3. The student can now be enrolled in the VE2 program and then given a result of S (competent) for these UoCs completed in the VE1 certificate program.
+3. The student can now be enrolled in the VE2 course and then given a result of S (competent) for these UoCs completed while enrolled in the VE1 course.

-4. The student should then be enrolled in the remaining UoCs expected to be completed in the current year of the VE2 program.
+4. The student should then enrol in the remaining UoCs, which are expected to be completed in the current year of the VE2 course.

-5. The student should be awarded S for any UoCs completed and N (not yet competent) for UoCs not yet completed in the VE2 program.
+5. The student should be awarded an S for any UoCs completed and N (not yet competent) for any UoCs not yet completed in the VE2 course.

 Certificate type: VE1 and VE2 programs

-The requirements for satisfactorily completing a VCE VET program are outlined in the relevant VCE VET program booklets.
-For VCAA-approved SBATs, the Certificate UoC structure report on VASS provides completion and credit arrangements.
+The requirements for satisfactorily completing a VCE VET course are outlined in the relevant VCE VET program booklets.
+For VRQA-approved SBATs, the Certificate UoC structure report on VASS provides information on completion and credit arrangements.

 Certificate type: VE3 programs

-Satisfactory completion of a certificate type VE3 qualification is not calculated or reported on VASS, however any training completed can contribute towards the student’s overall VCE or VPC.
+Satisfactory completion of a certificate type VE3 course is not calculated or reported on VASS.
+However, any training completed can contribute towards the student’s overall VCE.
 The RTO is responsible for issuing a statement of attainment or a certificate for training undertaken.

 Contribution of VET to VCE